Hyrrokkin User Guide

 Node types and link types are bundled together into a package containing related functionality.

-A package must define a package configuration class, a single instance of which will be created when a topology is loaded.
+A package must also define a configuration class, a single instance of which will be created when a topology is loaded into an engine for execution.

 Persistent storage